tehapo/grid-maven-demo/README.md

 Grid Maven Demo
 ===============

-Simple example of using <v-grid> from Vaadin Components package to provide a search interface for search.maven.org API.
+Simple example of using &lt;v-grid&gt; from Vaadin Components package to provide a search interface for search.maven.org API.

 ### Install dependencies